nreinhardt/dotfiles/README.md

 # dotfiles

 Hi, this is the home directory of my files.
-It's also the repository for my dotfiles (configuration etc.).
+It's also the repository for my configuration.

+## How It Works

+Every machine has its own configuration, and thus has its own branch in this git repository (eg. `waterloo-linux` or `inspiron`).

 ## Installation

-The following instructions are for using this config on a new machine.
+The following instructions are for installing the configuration for this branch.

 ### Dependencies

 Before installing, you should update/install the following dependencies for this branch:

 #### ls-colors